zesty-io/module-teams/README.md

 An elegant web design for your teams.
 The stylings of this module are based on <img src="https://user-images.githubusercontent.com/55866499/217280250-1392ec17-2d71-4f8b-ae17-6a782a992b43.png" style="margin-left:10px" width="15" height="15" alr="Zesty Logo"> Bootstrap framework powered by <img src="https://brand.zesty.io/zesty-io-logo.svg" style="margin-left:10px" width="15" height="15" alr="Zesty Logo"> Zesty.

 > **Warning**: Installing this module may affect existing content models that are using bootstrap stylings.
-Since the default bootstrap files will automatically be installed in the instance.

-📝 Since this module is created using Bootstrap, the [Module Bootstrap 5](https://github.com/zesty-io/module-bootstrap5) is pre requisite and needed to be installed in the instance for the stylings to work.
+Since this module is created using Bootstrap, the [Module Bootstrap 5](https://github.com/zesty-io/module-bootstrap5) is pre requisite and will be installed automatically in the instance for the stylings to work.

 To modify the Module Teams content, under **Zesty Instance Manager**: click **Content** -> **Module Teams**